One of the best meals in Barcelona ever.

 In a country known for its breath-taking array of cheeses, it can be hard to know where to find the best or how to narrow down the selection.
-Luckily, Paris is home to some of the world’s best cheesemongers and affineurs, those talented men and women who find the most promising cheeses and age them to perfection in their cellars before helping you decide what will go with your favorite Bordeaux.
-Below you will find my favorites and the most recently discovered cheese shops in Paris.
+Luckily, Paris is home to some of the world’s best cheesemongers and affineurs, those talented men and women who find the most promising cheeses and age them to perfection in their cellars before helping you decide what will go with your favourite Bordeaux.
+Below you will find my favourites and the most recently discovered cheese shops in Paris.

-A favorite of Eric Frechon and Patricia Wells, Claire Griffon’s fromagerie in the 7th combines modernity and tradition with a touch of elegance.
+A favourite of Eric Frechon and Patricia Wells, Claire Griffon’s fromagerie in the 7th combines modernity and tradition with a touch of elegance.
 Griffon has a weakness for aged chèvre and her selection of tangy crottins is one of the best.
 Her playful creations, like mimolette-pistachio “eggs” or le Damier Rose–a checkerboard of roquefort and Reims biscuits from her native Champagne–are whimsical without being gimmicky.
 Try the chèvre marinated in silky olive oil and herbs.

 “There is a cheese for every mood,” says Marie-Anne Cantin.
 You’re likely to find one that suits yours from among the 200 in this pocket-sized shop in the 7th arrondissement.
 The daughter of Christian Cantin, founder of the Guilde des Fromagers, Marie-Anne ages small-batch cheeses from rural France in five on-site cellars.
 Try an old Comté, fruity with age, or a lovely Roquefort, creamy and tangy and delicious on pain d’épices.
 Marie-Anne and her husband also offer cheese tastings and pairing workshops.

 Although Laurent Dubois comes from a family of cheesemongers, this Maître Ouvrier has crafted his own unique “universe” in his three Paris shops.
-There’s a touch of fantasy in his in-house creations, like the Camembert stuffed with Calvados-soaked apples and mascarpone or millefeuilles of Roquefort and quince.
-Part of his signature includes aging cheeses a little longer than customary.
+There’s a touch of fantasy in his in-house creations like the Camembert stuffed with Calvados-soaked apples and mascarpone or millefeuilles of Roquefort and quince.
+Part of his signature includes ageing cheeses a little longer than customary.
 Try an extra-old Comté or Sainte Maure de Touraine (I heard L’Astrance restaurant is buying their old Comté from Laurent Dubois…).

 Marie Quatrehomme’s bustling shop on the rue de Sèvres is a must-visit.
 Awarded Maître Ouvrier de France in 2000, she was the first woman to win this coveted title.
 Famous for her Beaufort and Saint Marcellin (as well as impeccable customer service), Marie Quatrehomme achieves such quality through slow ageing at cool temperatures.
 It also doesn’t hurt that she takes the time to get to know her producers individually.
 The fresh goat-cheese-and-pesto “mousse” is another highlight.

 Beneath his neat, modern shop in the 16th arrondissement, Michel Fouchereau ages 70% of his carefully selected cheeses in two temperature-controlled cellars.
 This Maître Ouvrier de France spends his free time on the look-out for exceptional small producers and works closely with the best to deliver consistent, high-quality products.
-In addition to French classics like the divine Abbaye de Citeaux, a creamy, semi-soft cheese with a fresh earthy flavor, Michel Fouchereau stocks a wide selection of foreign cheeses and home-made dairy desserts, like chocolate mousse.
+In addition to French classics like the divine Abbaye de Citeaux, a creamy, semi-soft cheese with a fresh earthy flavour, Michel Fouchereau stocks a wide selection of foreign cheeses and home-made dairy desserts, like chocolate mousse.

 In addition to classics like Comté, Asiago and Cheddar, Hisada carries cheeses with a distinctly Japanese touch, including chèvre with wasabi or yuzu and an airy buffalo mozzarella wrapped in a cherry leaf.
-Whisky-aged Parmigiano Reggiano or chèvre aged with red wine and cinnamon are intriguing twists on old favorites.
+Whisky-aged Parmigiano Reggiano or chèvre aged with red wine and cinnamon are intriguing twists on old favourites.
 Head to the second-floor salon de fromagerie for an all-you-can-eat (in 90 minutes) cheese buffet, grilled Mont d’Or or home-made cheesecake.
 Be sure to try the cheese macarons as well.

 Perched on rue Damremont, this tiny shop is crowded with an amazing selection of over 100 raw-milk cheeses from small producers selected by Virginie herself.
 A third-generation fromagère, she gives particular attention to seasonal cheeses.
-Arrange for a visit to the aging cellars and a cheese tasting for the full experience.
+Arrange for a visit to the ageing cellars and a cheese tasting for the full experience.
 The vacherin de chèvre and bleu de Termignon are not to be missed.

 36 Rue de Rochechouart, 75009 Paris